-All entries for the State Food Show contestants are to be submitted to the Food and Nutrition Office by Friday, May 10, 2013.
+All entries for the State Food Show are to be postmarked on or before Friday May 10, 2014.

-Food and Nutrition Extension Unit - Food Show

-114 Kleberg Center
+Food and Nutrition Extension Unit - Food Show 114 Kleberg Center 2253 TAMU College Station, TX 77843-2253 ec: Jenna Anding Carolyn Nobles Chris Boleman 4-H Specialists

-2253 TAMU

-College Station, TX 77843-2253

-The Food Show is scheduled for Thursday, June 13, 2013, during 4-H Roundup week in College Station.
-Food Show orientation is tentatively scheduled for Wednesday, June 12, 2013.
-More specific details regarding logistical arrangements for the State Food Show will be forwarded to contestants and volunteers as they are identified in the spring of 2013.
+The Food Show is scheduled for Thursday, June 12, 2014, during 4-H Roundup week in College Station.
+Food Show orientation is tentatively scheduled for Wednesday, June 11, 2014.
+Specific details regarding logistical arrangements for the State Food Show will be forwarded to contestants and volunteers via email as they are identified in the spring of 2014.